Camino Nova Scotia: The Way of St. Columba

 Want to connect with other spiritual seekers using the most ancient, low-tech, zero-emission method of transportation?

-Camino NS: The Way of St. Columba is a pilgrimage opportunity that will take place along the beautiful South Shore of Nova Scotia.
+Camino NS: The Way of St. Columba is a pilgrimage opportunity along the beautiful South Shore of Nova Scotia.
 Inspired by the ancient Camino de Santiago de Compostela in Spain, Camino NS will take you deeper: into yourself, into nature, into community, into God.

 Location: Nova Scotia’s South Shore, concluding at the Chapel of St. Columba in Halifax (on the AST campus)

 How far?
-Our total pilgrimage route will take us approx. 200-250 km along the beautiful Atlantic coastline, through majestic woodlands, beside sparkling lakes and gorgeous beaches, and near farmers’ fields.
-The path is almost completely level.
+Our total pilgrimage route will take us approx. 230 km along the beautiful Atlantic coastline, through majestic woodlands, beside sparkling lakes, and near farmers’ fields.
+The path is very even and almost completely level.
 The walking distance per day is approximately 25 to 30 km (about 6 hours plus breaks).
 NOTE: a shorter journey is planned for 2016.

 Who is this for?
 Camino NS is for you if you are: